Would your business benefit from a 325% increase in email clicks? Or a 300% increase in leads from landing pages?

 Winner: Version A generated 439% more leads!

 Low cost and easy to use, A/B testing has become a go-to technique for marketers striving to increase conversion rates and revenue, often generating 100%+ improvements in critical KPIs.
 However, there is no magic formula.
 If A/B test results were repeatable for every website every time, there would be no need to A/B test at all.
 Every audience is different.

-Patrick McKenzie asserts, in a KissMetrics Blog Post about A/B Testing, that success hinges on incubating a culture of testing – Many companies resort to a culture of “let’s ask what the boss thinks”.
-Don’t leave it to the boss decide; let the data decide.
+Patrick McKenzie asserts, in a KissMetrics Blog Post about A/B Testing, that success hinges on Incubating a culture of testing – Many companies resort to a culture of “let’s ask what the boss thinks”.
+Don’t leave it to the boss to decide; let the data decide.

 Almost anything on your website, landing pages, and emails can be A/B tested, including headlines, paragraph text, testimonials, calls to action (CTAs), buttons, images, media mentions, promotions, navigation, subject lines, and more.